Great Gift Books an Artist Would Love to Receive

-Aside from Comfort: Great Books About Artists Benefit Creatives
+Aside from Comfort: Great Gift Books About Great Artists Benefit Creatives

 My best ideas for the articles I write for magazines don’t occur to me at my desk.

-They come when I’m lolling about in an armchair.
+They often come when I have the good fortune to be in an armchair.

-So don’t be hard on yourself.
-Know that when you are leafing through guilty pleasure books you are being productive.
+So know that when you or a friend you’ve gifted the above books with are leafing through guilty pleasure books like the ones above-you all are still being productive.

-Your brain is quietly being seeded with creative ideas for future work.
+Because as we read books like this our brains are quietly being seeded with creative ideas for brilliant future realizations and wonderful future work.

-Got any comforting books about artists to suggest?
+Got any comforting or inspiring books about artists to suggest?
 Please share in comments below.Free Resources

 How Did Van Gogh Really Die?
 Why Most People Still Think It Was Suicide and How The Real Story Affirms Artists